MicrosoftDocs/appcenter-docs/docs/general/configuring-aad-conditional-access.md

 > Azure Active Directory Conditional Access is available in the Premium tier of Azure AD.
 For more information about Azure AD Premium, see [Azure Active Directory pricing](https://azure.microsoft.com/pricing/details/active-directory/).

 ## Connecting your organization to Azure Active Directory
-If your App Center organization isn't already connected to an Azure Active Directory tenant, you'll have to connect it first.
+If your App Center organization isn't already connected to an Azure Active Directory tenant, you must connect it first.
 See [Connecting to Azure Active Directory](./connecting-to-azure-active-directory.md) for how to do that.

 ## Setting up Conditional Access
 > [!NOTE]